 Understanding Steadiness in DISC

 No matter your score when it comes to Steadiness, it’s important to fully understand both the high and low scores.
-Whether you’re Dynamic or Predictable, your approach to pace and consistency will affect your performance in the workplace.
+Whether you’re Dynamic or Steady, your approach to pace and consistency will affect your performance in the workplace.